About USB live sticks

 Define the USB thumbdrive as a default boot drive

-Additionally to the previous possibility, one can pause the computer during the boot process to modify the default settings of the BIOS.
+Additionnally to the previous possibility, one can pause the computer during the boot process to modify the default settings of the BIOS.
 Fort his purpose, there is also a special key, which depends on the computer model: it can be *Del*, *F2* or some other key, it may be announced in some corner of the screen at the begin of the boot process.
 When that key is pressed, a menu system appears.
 When browsing this menu system, the following points must be ensured:

-• Menu items about "Boot" must be checked.
+• Menu items abot "Boot" must be checked.
 There is unfortunately no general standard usable everywhere.
-In some cases, it is enough to check and modify the choices in a menu named "Device boot order"; in other cases, the USB thumbdrive is considered as a hard disk, and can be found in the list of detected hard disks: in such a case, reorder the boot priorities for hard disks to put the thumbdrive on the top.
+In some cases, it is enough to check and modifiy the choices in a menu named "Device boot order"; in other cases, the USB thumbdrive is considered as a hard disk, and can be found in the list of detected hard disks: in such a case, reorder the boot priorities for hard disks to put the thumbdrive on the top.

 After the change of boot orders, it is important to save the BIOS parameters before rebooting the computer.